School Committee - February 06, 2025

 The other issue I want to comment on is the school calendar.

-And the result of that was very disappointing because some holidays were only given half days off, which does not really make any sense.
+So as you all know, we had a discussion last year to acknowledge and add other religious or cultural holidays, and the result of that was very disappointing because some holidays were only given half days off, which does not really make any sense.

 I'm not really sure what the purpose of a half day is because if I'm sending my child to school or keeping them home, it doesn't matter if it's a half day or full day.
+I count it as a day off.

-And I'm not sure if we're given the half day, if it means the children are only allowed to celebrate their holiday for that half day.
+And I'm not sure if, you know, we're given the half day, if it means the children are only allowed to celebrate their holiday for that half day.
+So they just go to school and then forget about their holiday for the rest of the day.

 Thank you.